-Chargifi’s end-to-end solution for touchless desk booking and check-in gives you data layers to enrich the data and insights you can get from CAFM or IWMS across each of these areas.
+Chargifi’s solution for desk booking and check-in gives you data layers to enrich the data and insights you can get from CAFM or IWMS across each of these areas.
 Where it brings particular value is in its hyperlocal usage data around resources such as desks and rooms.
 Know who is using what, and when!

 Systems that gather hyperlocal space usage data, such as desk booking and check-in software, can feed into CAFM and IWMS systems.
 This is so you get the insights you need to make the best use of your real estate and ensure your employees can access space and equipment when and where they need it.

 Understanding how different employees use your office space throughout the week will help you plan office layout, equipment availability and resources.
 For example, you can organize maintenance schedules around known desk usage patterns, or find out whether you’ve got the right amount of real estate in your portfolio.